 - A student will not wear hair rollers, curlers, shower caps, etc. to school, extracurricular or co-curricular activities. - Students shall not wear suggestive or revealing attire that would divert attention from the learning process or lead to a student being insulted, assaulted, or approached indecently.
 Undergarments should not be visible at any time.
-Examples of inappropriate attire include: mini-skirts, mini-dresses, and trousers with belts or suspenders that are not properly secured. - Clothing, jewelry, buttons, patches, or any other items with words, phrases, symbols, pictures, or signs which use indecent, profane, suggestive, or inflammatory words, or promote drugs or alcohol are not to be worn. - A student's clothing, jewelry, accessories, personal hygiene, and manner of grooming: - Will not present a physical safety hazard or create a health hazard to either the student or others. - Will not cause or have the potential to cause a disruption to or interference with the orderly operation of the school, school activities, and/or educational objectives. - Will not identify, symbolize or infer gang membership or affiliation through writing, marks, drawings, paintings, photographs, designs, emblems, tattoos, colors, or any other means. - Will not identify, symbolize or imply membership of affiliation or any group or organization that the school system has not authorized to legally assemble on school grounds through writing, marks, drawings, paintings, photographs, designs, emblems, tattoos, colors or any other means. - Will not depict violence, drugs, alcohol, tobacco, or obscene subject matter through writing, marks, drawings, paintings, photographs, designs, emblems, tattoos, colors, or any other means. - Will not depict or convey a suggestive sexual or provocative message or slogan through writing, drawings, paintings, photographs, designs, emblems, tattoos, colors, or any other means. - Will not be designed to encourage actions or activities that present a disruption or distraction. - The only permissible colors for belts are black or brown. - T-Shirts must be white, gray, or black. - Caps, hats, and hoods are not to be worn in the school building.
+Examples of inappropriate attire include: mini-skirts, mini-dresses, and trousers with belts or suspenders that are not properly secured. - Clothing, jewelry, buttons, patches, or any other items with words, phrases, symbols, pictures, or signs which use indecent, profane, suggestive, or inflammatory words, or promote drugs or alcohol are not to be worn. - A student's clothing, jewelry, accessories, personal hygiene, and manner of grooming: - Will not present a physical safety hazard or create a health hazard to either the student or others. - Will not cause or have the potential to cause a disruption to or interference with the orderly operation of the school, school activities, and/or educational objectives. - Will not identify, symbolize or infer gang membership or affiliation through writing, marks, drawings, paintings, photographs, designs, emblems, tattoos, colors or any other means. - Will not identify, symbolize or imply membership of affiliation of any group or organization that the school system has not authorized to legally assemble on school grounds through writing, marks, drawings, paintings, photographs, designs, emblems, tattoos, colors or any other means. - Will not depict violence, drugs, alcohol, tobacco or obscene subject matter through writing, marks, drawings, paintings, photographs, designs, emblems, tattoos, colors or any other means. - Will not depict or convey a suggestive sexual or provocative message or slogan through writing, drawings, paintings, photographs, designs, emblems, tattoos, colors or any other means. - Will not be designed to encourage actions or activities that present a disruption or distraction. - The only permissible colors for belts are black or brown. - T-Shirts must be white or gray. - Caps, hats, and hoods are not to be worn in the school building.
 Any article of clothing with a hood must have a zipper or buttons so that the uniform will be visible at all times while in the building. - A student will wear shoes.
 A student will not wear shoes that present a safety hazard such as shoes without backs, shoes with excessively high heels or platform soles, or shoes that, by virtue of their construction or condition, may pose a safety risk. - At no time should tattoos be visible on a student's body.
-Tattoos must be covered at all times. - Students are not to wear sunglasses in the school buildings unless a doctor's permission slip is on file in the office.
+Tattoos must be covered at all times.

-- For the health and safety of all students, ornate and/or expensive jewelry, such as medallions and gold chains, are not to be worn by students while on school property or at school-sponsored activities.
-Such items place students in danger of being accidentally injured or intentionally assaulted or robbed. - Middle and High School students are to wear the school-issued ID badge as part of their uniform. - All extracurricular/athletic gear is to be given to the director/coach at the time of entrance into the building.
-(High School) - Only clear water containers are allowed on the High School property. - Purses are not to exceed 9" x 12.5".
-Any purse larger must be clear/mesh.
+- Students are not to wear sunglasses in the school buildings unless a doctor's permission slip is on file in the office. - For the health and safety of all students, ornate and/or expensive jewelry, such as medallions and gold chains, are not to be worn by students while on school property or at school-sponsored activities.
+Such items place students in danger of being accidentally injured, or intentionally assaulted or robbed.

-Teachers are to write referrals for students who are in violation of the dress code, to the principal or designee for action according to the Student Behavior Plan for Success.
+Teachers are to write referrals for students, who are in violation of the dress code, to the principal or designee for action according to the Student Behavior Plan for Success.